Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

 Alone, this number is _absolutely no different_ from any other binary value!
 But if you implicitly applied it to any other value than _zero_ you'd get an entirely different result.

-Let's say you _know_ the data exists in a 6-bit index, as it takes six bits to represent it.
+Let's say you _know_ the logical data exists in a 6-bit index, as it takes six bits to represent it.
 From there you synthesize the _midpoint_ of that bit range and calculate the _distance_ to the target:

     "The Midpoint Operation"